Clinical Approaches

 Melissa Moss

-Mel is a Registered Psychologist, Holistic Counsellor and a Certified Clinical Trauma Practitioner in Sensorimotor Psychotherapy.
-She has extensive experience working in both the private and organisational sectors across Australia and the UK.
-Mel uses compassionate inquiry whilst integrating a variety of evidenced-based and trauma-informed humanistic, somatic and mindfulness approaches.
-This approach works to inspire self-awareness, develop self-acceptance, encourage deep healing and sustain Wellness.
+Mel is a Registered Psychologist, Holistic Counsellor, and a Certified Clinical Trauma Practitioner in Sensorimotor Psychotherapy.
+With extensive experience in both private and organizational sectors across Australia and the UK, Mel employs compassionate inquiry while integrating a variety of evidence-based and trauma-informed humanistic, somatic, and mindfulness approaches.
+This approach aims to inspire self-awareness, foster self-acceptance, encourage deep healing, and sustain wellness.

 Qualifications: